Over a pretty pond

 The hotel block contains the rest of the rooms.
 Things don’t seem so promising from the outside with its heavy wooden facade and small windows.
 However, to our surprise the pond view and deluxe rooms have a decent amount of light.
 The white walls and white linens help to make the relatively small space feel clean and bright.
 The furniture and decorations are simple, with a welcome splash of colour brought in with cushions and hand-woven textiles.

 The five classic rooms are basic and much darker, with smaller windows, a no-frills bathroom and a lot less natural light.
 They’re perfectly fine but compared to the others, it would be worth it to spend a little more to upgrade.
 By contacting and booking direct with the hotel, you may be able to get a 10-15% discount from the posted rate.
+Finally, the hotel added a swimming pool long enough to do a lap in.

 The big question that probably comes to everyone’s minds: What about mosquitoes?